 December 14th of 2018 saw the release of not one, but two monuments in popular culture.
 One was the highly anticipated Spider-Man: Into the Spider-Verse, the animated film starring Shameik Moore as Miles Morales.
 Before the film’s premiere, Sony announced a sequel and a spin-off film in the works.
 Joaquim Dos Santos has been confirmed director for the sequel.
 At the moment, Lauren Montgomery is in talks for directing the spin-off.
 Dos Santos and Montgomery are fresh off their work as executive producers of Dreamworks’ Voltron: Legendary Defender, which had its eighth and final season on Netflix the same day Spider-Verse hit theaters.
-Spider-Verse was met with critical acclaim, while Voltron season eight was not.
+Audience met Spider-Verse with critical acclaim, while the same cannot be said for Voltron season eight.
 Response ranged from lukewarm to furious.
-After some fans of Voltron were frustrated with the death of a gay man of color character and other developments in season seven, many were left disappointed with the series ending (including the deaths of more characters of color).
+After season seven left some fans frustrated with the death of a gay man of color character and other developments, season eight disappointed many more with the ending (including the deaths of more characters of color).

-A release date wasn’t all Voltron and Spider-Verse had in common, however.
+Voltron and Spider-Verse have more in common than a release date, however.
 Without getting into spoilers, the plot of season eight and themes of grief bare a striking resemblance to those of Spider-Verse.
-It’s not that one is a rip-off of the other, but that they both aimed to tell stories about loss and family.
-What made audiences more receptive to Spider-Verse was its delicate consideration and authenticity of characters of marginalized groups.
+Not that one ripped off the other, but that they both aimed to tell stories about loss and family.
+The delicate consideration and authenticity of marginalized characters simply made audiences more receptive to Spider-Verse.
 If the Voltron showrunners couldn’t carry out something so similar to Spider-Verse with the same praise, how are they supposed to follow it up well?

 This post contains spoilers for Voltron: Legendary Defender and Spider-Man: Into the Spider-Verse.
 Also, a disclaimer: this is not meant as an attack on the showrunners (or any crew member) of Voltron as people.
 This is a critique of the TV show they produced and their role as storytellers.

 Spider-Verse also has themes of loss and family, and revels in their universality.
 When Miles loses Uncle Aaron, his teammates sympathize because they’ve gone through the same.
-The death of Uncle Ben has been integral to Spider-Man as a character since their debut in Amazing Fantasy #15.
+The death of Uncle Ben has been integral to Spider-Man as a character since debuting in Amazing Fantasy #15.
 Grief and resolve define Peter Parker more than his spider-based superpowers.
 Every reader has lost someone important to them at some point, making Spider-Man tangible and human.
 When Peter B. says “we’ve all been there,” he doesn’t just mean the characters.
-When it comes to the heroes of other dimensions, they’re written with the same emotional core because it makes them Spider-People.
+When it comes to the heroes of other dimensions, they’re written with the same emotional core because it defines them as Spider-People.

-Despite the backlash to killing off Abbie Mills (a black woman) in Sleepy Hollow, Lexa (a white lesbian) in The 100, and Poussey Washington (a black lesbian) in Orange is the New Black all in the same year Voltron premiered; it followed the trend.
+Despite the public backlash to killing off Abbie Mills (a black woman) in Sleepy Hollow, Lexa (a white lesbian) in The 100, and Poussey Washington (a black lesbian) in Orange is the New Black all in the same year Voltron premiered; it followed the trend.
 It would be impossible for people invested in racial and LGBTQ representation in speculative fiction and television in general to have missed those conversations.
-Either the Voltron team aren’t as attuned to these issues as they claim and missed the conversation entirely, or they went into a post-Trump inauguration United States believing their vision would transcend the issues.
+Either the Voltron team aren’t as attuned to these issues as they claim and missed the conversation entirely, or they went into a post-Trump inauguration United States believing their vision would transcend the criticism.

 It’s meant to be heroic, but ultimately singles out the only black women to die.
 Like with Adam, perhaps the Voltron creators thought this would transcend the baggage.
-(It wouldn’t be the first time their “colorblind” approach resulted in unfortunate racial implications: dark-skinned Allura and Hunk being the only characters to show heritage-based prejudice toward Keith being Galran in season two, and the in-universe whitewashing of Allura by incorporating 1980s Voltron as a retelling of previous seasons.)
-Although framed as an act of life-giving for the universe, it’s actually taking the lives of Allura and Honerva.
+(It wouldn’t be the first time their “colorblind” approach resulted in unfortunate racial implications: dark-skinned Allura and Hunk being the only characters to show heritage-based prejudice toward Keith being Galran in season two, the in-universe whitewashing of Allura by incorporating 1980s Voltron as a retelling of previous seasons.)
+Although framed as an act of life-giving for the universe, it actually takes away the lives of Allura and Honerva.
 Protagonist or antagonist, the most moving thing a black woman can do in Voltron is lay down her life for the benefit of those who are not black women.
 Allura’s death becomes part of her boyfriend Lance’s character arc, rather than her own.
 This article would be very different if all the Paladins had given their lives, or major black women characters had survived Allura.
-As it is there’s no Paladins working together, no shot of Allura performing magic, no way for Allura to see the result of her sacrifice; only reveling in the fact she’ll never see the Paladins again as if for the greater good.
+As it stands there’s no Paladins working together, no shot of Allura performing magic, no way for Allura to see the result of her sacrifice; only reveling in the fact she’ll never see the Paladins again as if for the greater good.

 A television show can’t be pinned on a single person who worked on it, but it’s hard to not be wary of Dos Santos with the follow-up considering Voltron mangled the same concepts and themes as Spider-Verse.
 Also, he’s a white man in a position that could go to a director with demographics in common with Miles (an Afro-Puerto Rican boy), Gwen (a white girl), Miguel (a Mexican man), and/or Lyla (an AI with the appearance of an Asian woman).
 Montgomery is only rumored to direct the women-led spin-off, but the same concern applies.
 Although Dos Santos publicly apologized for the death of Adam playing into the homophobic trope of “bury your gays,” he and Montgomery remain unsettlingly silent about season eight.
 It’s unclear if they’ve listened to criticisms and whether they’ll learn from their mistakes.

 Their tendency to prioritize white characters doesn’t align with Miles in a lead role.
 What will become of Miles or Jefferson?
 It also doesn’t bode well for Cindy Moon’s place in the Spider-Women film.
 (There’s already trouble with leaving Peni unmentioned regarding the spin-off, where she could be fleshed out as a character.)
 Ganke may finally get lines in the sequel, but they could just be food jokes like the ones aimed at Hunk throughout the show.
 As inclusion of LGBTQ characters in animated television for children increases, they could make their way to animated films and they’ll have to try again.
-Please no more jokes at the expense of transgender people, like when Pidge can’t decide what restroom to enter in season two or when a queer-coded alien corrects Shiro when he misgenders them in season eight.
+Please no more jokes at the expense of transgender people, like when Pidge can’t decide which restroom to enter in season two or when Shiro misgenders a queer-coded alien in season eight.
 Hopefully none of these examples come to pass, but they are possible.
 Spider-Verse deserves sequels and spin-offs as thoughtful, creative, and compelling as the first.
 Can Dos Santos and Montgomery deliver that?
 Only time will tell.